Delta variant brings new pandemic threat to Germany | DW | 17.06.2021

-Even as vaccination rates pick up, in many countries, including Germany, virologists warn of not enough shots in enough arms to stop variants from spreading and new ones from evolving, including variants that might be able to evade vaccines.
+The vaccines and the variants are in a fight to the finish.
+Even as vaccination rates pick up many countries, health experts worry not enough shots are getting into enough arms fast enough to stop variants from spreading and new ones from evolving.
+Some of them may be able to break through the vaccines.

-The culprit appears to be the delta variant, which was first identified in India.
-Initial research suggests that it is the most infectious of several variants of concern, which health officials define as strains that have mutated in a way that may make the virus more transmissible.
+The culprit appears to be the delta variant, which was first identified in India and is also known as B.1.617.2.
+Initial research suggests that it is the most infectious of several variants of concern, which health officials define as strains that have mutated in a way that may make the virus more dangerous.

 Karl Lauterbach, an epidemiologist who sits in the German parliament as a Social Democrat MP, recently noted on Twitter that one-third of UK patients hospitalized with the delta variant have had at least one shot.
-Almost half of the 42 people who died in early June after contracting the delta variant had received a dose, as well.
+Almost half of the 42 people who died in early June after contracting the delta variant did, too.

 That is no reason to panic, he said, given the overall low case numbers.
 However, "come fall it will be a different story.
 Mask rules will be gone and we'll be inside much more.
 Unvaccinated people [such as children] will be at a very high risk."